Acquiring Trademark Rights

 - The services must be rendered in commerce, or rendered in more than one state.

 In Procter & Gamble Co. v.
 Johnson & Johnson, Inc., 485 F. Supp.
 1185 (S.D.N.Y.
-1979), Proctor & Gamble (P&G) sued, claiming that Johnson & Johnson infringed on their marks.
+1979), Procter & Gamble (P&G) sued, claiming that Johnson & Johnson infringed on their marks.
 P&G had a “minor brands program” which had made use of the marks in question for about 10 to 15 years.
 See P&G at 1190.
 The court found that P&G’s attempt to warehouse marks by such minimal use failed to meet the standard required for ownership of those marks.

 EXAMPLE: Henry isn’t quite sure about the name and logo he has selected for his company.
 He therefore comes up with 3 alternatives.
 For each potential name and logo, he makes a flyer and hangs the flyers at local supermarkets.
 Although he never leaves his employer to start his business, he keeps hanging the flyers for several years.
 This is likely inadequate to secure any rights in the marks.